COVID-19 Guidance and FAQ

-I am not eligible for a refund, can I give my ticket to a friend?
+I'm not eligible for a refund, can I give my ticket to a friend?

-First of all check your spam folder, sometimes the ticket emails ends up here.
-The email will have the subject line RollerStop Roller Rink Glasgow.
-If you can’t find the email ticket you can use your confirmation of payment as proof of purchase.
+First, check your spam folder.
+Sometimes the ticket emails ends up there.
+The email will have the subject line “RollerStop Roller Rink Glasgow”.
+If you can’t find the email ticket, you can use your confirmation of payment as proof of purchase.

 Is there a bar?

-Do I receive tickets in the post?
+Will I receive my tickets in the post?

-Please have either a print out of this email or have it ready on your smart phone when you arrive at reception.
+No, you’ll receive an email confirmation of your purchase – this is your ticket.
+Please have either a print-out of this email or have it ready on your phone when you arrive at reception.